Nicaragua frees 222 opponents of Ortega, sends them to US

 “It was the Nicaraguan government that decided to offer the opportunity to these individuals to travel the United States,” Price said.
 “When I say this is a product of American engagement, as you know, we have long called for the release of individuals imprisoned in Nicaragua for exercising their fundamental freedoms as a first step towards the restoration of democracy and an improved human rights climate in Nicaragua.”

+They were loaded onto buses and driven through the capital.
+They passed the court and for a moment they thought they were being taken there, but when the buses continued they saw only two options: the notorious Modelo prison near the airport or they would be put on a plane and expelled from Nicaragua.

+“Personally, I thought we were going to Modelo,” he said.
+At the door to the plane they were asked to sign forms assuring they were going voluntarily.
+Chamorro, who had been arrested June 8, 2021, said that being reunited with his wife and daughter was like a dream.

-Back in Nicaragua, a judge read a statement saying the 222 prisoners had been “deported.”
+Back in Nicaragua, while their plane was still in the air, a judge read a statement saying the 222 prisoners had been “deported.”

 Octavio Rothschuh, a magistrate on the Managua Appeals court, said the deportation was carried out under an order issued Wednesday that declared the prisoners “traitors to the country.”
 He said they were deported for actions that undermined Nicaragua’s independence and sovereignty.